AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/ValidationResults/README.md

 ValidationResults Class
 =======================
-AutomationML 2.1 APIThis class defines methods to assist the interpretation of validation results.
+This class defines methods to assist the interpretation of validation results.

 Inheritance Hierarchy